ccmjs/mkaul-components/paper_generator/README.md

 * `delay_min`
 * `debugger`

 If you do not know, which mapping to choose, try debugger first.
 Then script execution will stop at the mapping and you can inspect the input values.

+## 3.2 Load your statistics and diagrams script from any server you want and calculate the statistics and plot the diagrams yourself
 If you want your own script to be used as mapping, you can load it as follows:
 ```javascript
 const figure = {
     "id": "histogram_categories_absolute",